Malcolm Morley (artist)

-Malcolm A. Morley (June 7, 1931 – June 1, 2018) was a British-American artist and painter.
-He was known as an artist who pioneered in varying styles, working as a photorealist and an expressionist, among many other styles.
+Malcolm A. Morley (June 7, 1931 – June 1, 2018) was a British-American visual artist and painter.
+He was known as an artist who pioneered in various styles, working as a photorealist and an expressionist, among many other genres.
+In 1984, he won the inaugural Turner Prize.

 Life

 Morley was born in north London.
 He had a troubled childhood—after his home was partially blown up by a bomb during World War II, his family was homeless for a time.
 He recalled that he had constructed a balsawood model of HMS Nelson and placed it on his windowsill when the German bomb destroyed the house along with the model.
 "The shock was so violent," writes one Morley expert, "that Morley repressed this memory until it resurfaced 30 years later during a psychoanalytic session."

 As a teenager, Morley was sentenced to three years at Wormwood Scrubs prison for housebreaking and petty theft.
 While there, he read Irving Stone's 1934 novel Lust for Life, based on the life of Vincent van Gogh, and enrolled in an art correspondence course.
 He would later look back on these rough beginnings with some humor: "I [feel] very sorry for artists that haven't had much happen in their early life," he once said.
 Released after two years for good behavior, he joined an artists' colony in St. Ives, Cornwall, then studied art first at the Camberwell School of Arts, described by one art historian as being, at the time, "one of the more progressive and exciting art schools in London," and then at the Royal College of Art (1955–1957), where his fellow students included Peter Blake and Frank Auerbach.
 In 1956, he saw the exhibition "Modern Art in the United States: A Selection from the Collections at the Museum of Modern Art" at the Tate Gallery, and began to produce paintings in an abstract expressionist style.
 All the same, he would later say that "I would have liked to be Pollock, but I wouldn't want to be after Pollock.
 My ambition was too big."

-Morley visited New York, which was at the time a major center of the Western art world, in 1957.
+Morley visited New York City, which was at the time a major center of the Western art world, in 1957.
 He moved there the following year, after which he met artists including Barnett Newman, Cy Twombly, Roy Lichtenstein, and Andy Warhol.
 His first solo exhibition was at Kornblee Gallery in 1964, partly at the urging of the art dealer Ivan Karp, who had a reputation as a talent spotter and had worked with the legendary dealer Leo Castelli.